 To view more ways to support employees through the cost of living crisis, click here.

 2022 will most certainly present the UK with challenges associated with the rising cost-of-living.
-Already energy, fuel and food prices have soared and with the additional predicted 50% energy price cap increase in October 2022, there is a concern that the rising costs will make basic living standards unachievable for many.
+Already energy, fuel and food prices have soared and with the additional expected 80% energy price cap increase in October 2022, there is a concern that the rising costs will make basic living standards unachievable for many.

 Although there are important steps being made that will contribute towards recovering our economy, we can only hope that the government will consider taking further action to support lower-income households at risk.